Liangqiong/liangqiong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I will be joining The University of Hong Kong as Assitant Professor in the end of this year.
+I will start my faculty career in the end of this year.

 <span style="color:blue;font-weight:bold;"> I am looking for self-motivated Ph.D. students/interns to join my group in Spring 2023 or Fall 2023.
 Please drop me an email if you are interested. </span>